sujitpal/nltk-examples/README.md

 Python/NLTK implementation of the algorithm described in the paper - Sentence Similarity Based on Semantic Nets and Corpus Statistics by Li, et al.

+### src/drug\_ner

+Drug name NER using one class classification approach.
+Only positive training set (drug name ngrams) are provided, along with an unlabelled dataset and estimate of proportion of positive data.
+More information on my blog post: [Classification with Positive Examples only](http://sujitpal.blogspot.com/2015/02/classification-with-positive-examples.html).